You want smart political talk without the meltdowns?

 He is a disruptor.

-He's an iconoclast and he's thinking anew, and people are gonna have to get used to thinking differently about issues instead of going along with policies that result in a massive debt and deficits, robbing from our kids and grandkids, being ripped off and allowing unvetted gang members, terrorists, criminals, murderers, rapists, and cartel members in our country.
+And people are going to have to get used to thinking differently about issues instead of going along with policies that result in massive debt and deficits, robbing from our kids and grandkids, being ripped off, and allowing unvetted gang members, terrorists, criminals, murderers, rapists, and cartel members into our country.

-That the president has chosen the latter, something no president has done in sixty years.
+The president has chosen the latter, something no president has done in 60 years.

 He doesn't care.

-Now, there are unrealistic, I'm listening to people.
+Now, there are unrealistic, I'm listening to people, there's such unrealistic expectations.

-Well, uh, Mr. President, you're you're saying that you're gonna you're gonna tell Ukraine to give up Crimea.
+Well, Mr. President, you're saying that you're going to tell Ukraine to give up Crimea?

 That happened on Obama and Biden's watch.

-Now, what about Donbas, which was a my understanding an 80% Russian population area in some of these other regions?
+Now, what about Donbass, which was, my understanding, an 80% Russian population area in some of these other regions?

-The thing that started this was remember, they were never gonna be a member of NATO, and they started pushing to be a member of NATO.
+The thing that started this was, remember, they were never going to be a member of NATO, and they started pushing to be a member of NATO.

-So is it gonna be the best deal for Ukraine?
+So, is it going to be the best deal for Ukraine?

 They don't have any good options.